Maxmani/reimaden-mods-documentation/docs/en/voile/types/power-types/water-breathing.md

 # Water Breathing

-Allows the entity that has this power to breathe underwater.
+Allows the entity that has the power to breathe underwater.

 Type ID: `voile:water_breathing`